-Sources Social Trends 1973, Annual Abstract 1973, Handicapped and Impaired in Britain 1971, Health and Personal Social Service Statistics for England 1973 capped may be considered to be greater.
+Sources Social Trends 1973, Annual Abstract 1973, Handicapped and Impaired in Britain 1971, Health and Personal Social Service Statistics for England 1973 Figure 3 France of the Application of the Applicati capped may be considered to be greater.

 It should be noted that the districts are larger than and therefore not conterminous with the local authority non-metropolitan county districts through which the environmental health services are now to be administered.
 The same point applies to the areas covered by social work teams, each of which usually serves around 50,000 people.
 However, it is thought that in most cases any problems arising from these discrepancies will be dealt with fairly easily although in some of the London areas this may involve considerable administrative effort.
 It is possible that in the long term social work team areas and health districts may become matched more evenly.